 - wider policy developments, such as the closure of long-stay psychiatric hospitals.

 These problems require long-term policy solutions such as changes in the housing benefit system, the building of more affordable homes, and ensuring that a wider cross-section of society benefits from the fruits of economic growth.

 What is Crisis?

-Now celebrating their 50th anniversary.
-A bitter sweet, considering the charity was set
+Crisis is now celebrating its 50th anniversary.
+A bittersweet, considering the charity, was set

 up as a temporary solution to support vulnerable people.
 Now in 2018, is part of the fabric of British society, campaigning for those who cannot find their voice and lobbying Government to create better social policies for all.

 Crisis is an all-year-round organisation, supporting people out of homelessness for good.
 This is done through education, training and support with housing, employment and health.
 Providing one to one support, advice and courses for homeless people in 12 areas across England, Scotland and Wales.

 Crisis helps homeless people find and keep a rented home.
 They do this by working with landlords to ensure a supply of places to live and giving homeless people the tools and knowledge, they need to rent successfully.